nadir199/PyGesture-Side-project-Pytorch-Scholarship-Challenge/README.md

 - Go to the command line and run :
 >python program.py

 - The program is now running !
-Try one of the gestures to trigger the actions ! :)
+Try one of the gestures facing the camera to trigger the actions ! :)
 - Have fun !